Software Engineering: A Modern Approach

 }

 15. Why does LCOM measure the lack and not the presence of cohesion?
-Justify.
+Justify your answer.

 16. Should all methods of a class be considered in the LCOM calculation?
 Yes or no?
-Justify.
+Justify your answer.

-17. The definition of cyclomatic complexity is independent of programming language.
+17. Is the definition of cyclomatic complexity independent of the programming language?
 True or false?
 Justify.

 18. Provide an example of a function with minimum cyclomatic complexity.
-What is this complexity?
+What is this minimum complexity?

-19. Cristina Lopes is a professor at the University of California, Irvine, USA and the author of a book about programming styles (link).
-She discusses in the book several implementations for the same problem, called term frequency.
+19. Cristina Lopes is a professor at the University of California, Irvine, USA, and the author of a book about programming styles (link).
+She discusses in the book several implementations of the same problem, called term frequency.
 Given a text file, you should list the n-most frequent words in descending order of frequency, ignoring stop words, i.e., articles, prepositions, etc. The Python source code for all implementations discussed in the book is publicly available on GitHub (and for this exercise, we made a fork of the original repository).
-Analyze two of these versions:
+Analyze the following two versions:

 First, review the code of both versions (each version is under 100 lines).
-Then, argue about the advantages of the OO solution over the monolithic one.
-For this, try to extrapolate the size of the system.
-For example, suppose it is implemented by different developers, and each one is responsible for a part of the project.
+Then, discuss the advantages of the object-oriented solution over the monolithic one.
+To do this, consider the implications for a large system.
+For example, how might the different approaches affect development in a scenario where the system is implemented by different developers, and each one is responsible for a part of the project?